ProgramCOVID-19 Federal Assistance e311

 - transportation of individuals to facilitate vaccination.

-The U.S. Department of the Treasury’s (“Treasury”) Interim Final Rule (the “Rule”) specifically includes “[e]xpenses related to COVID-19 vaccination programs and sites, including staffing, acquisition of equipment or supplies, facilities costs, and information technology or other administrative expenses” as an eligible use of CSLFRF.
+The U.S. Department of the Treasury’s (“Treasury”) Final Rule specifically includes vaccination programs as an eligible use of CSLFRF.

-As described in Treasury’s CSLFRF Frequently Asked Questions (“FAQ”) to the Rule, CSLFRF funds may also be used to fund programs that provide incentives which are designed to: (i) influence people who would otherwise not get vaccinated; or (ii) assist people to get vaccinated more quickly, so long as the costs are reasonably proportional to the expected health benefit.
-For example, Massachusetts is providing fully vaccinated residents who are 18 or older a chance to win one of five $1 million prizes, while those between the ages of 12 and 17 will be eligible to win one of five $300,000 scholarship grants in order to drive increases in vaccinations.
+Additionally, Treasury’s Final Rule expands the enumerated uses of CSLFRF funds to fund programs that provide incentives which are designed to: (i) influence people who would otherwise not get vaccinated; or (ii) assist people to get vaccinated more quickly, so long as the costs are reasonably proportional to the expected health benefit.
+For example, Massachusetts provided fully vaccinated residents who are 18 or older a chance to win one of five $1 million prizes, while those between the ages of 12 and 17 were eligible to win one of five $300,000 scholarship grants in order to drive increases in vaccinations.
 In New Jersey, the Governor’s Office launched the “Shot and a Beer” program to also encourage their eligible population to get vaccinated.
+Municipalities may consider these expanded uses of CSLFRF funds when crafting their own programs.

 FEMA, Robert T. Stafford Disaster Relief and Emergency Assistance Act, P.L.
 93-288 as Amended, Section 312, at 17-18, available at: https://www.fema.gov/sites/default/files/2020-03/stafford-act_2019.pdf.